15 Ways to Know When to Leave a Relationship

 Your partner should make you feel important.
 However, this doesn’t happen all the time.
 There are times when you might be in a relationship that makes you feel devalued and unwanted.

-This happens because you’re in a relationship with the wrong person, someone who thinks highly of them and treats you like nothing.
-If you continue in this relationship for a longer period, you would lose yourself over the years or might just lose your entire self-confidence.
+This happens because you’re in a relationship with the wrong person, someone who thinks highly of themselves and treats you like nothing.
+If you continue in this relationship for a longer period, you will lose yourself over the years, or you might just lose your entire self-confidence.

 So, before things go bad, run away from that person.